When the first economy hotels opened years ago, they catered to people whose top priority was price not comfort.

 But as time went on, these hotels began to upgrade.
 They provided free breakfast, bought better bath towels and duvets and – when the time came – began offering free WiFi.
 That’s why today’s traveler is expecting more, and often getting more for their money.

 And it’s not just hotels.
-I’ve been advising our bed and breakfast customers for years that they must step up their game to compete.
+InnStyle has been advising their bed and breakfast customers for years that they must step up their game to compete.

 B&B and country inn properties have always offered amenities, clean and well-put-together rooms, terrific breakfasts, and concierge services.
 (Innkeepers are very knowledgeable about their towns).

 But as time has passed, hotels have also begun to offer breakfast and some amenities.
-(Although we’ve noticed this doesn’t always extend to bath amenities other then soap & shampoo, unless you ask for them specifically).
+(Although InnStyle has noticed this doesn’t always extend to bath amenities other then soap & shampoo, unless you ask for them specifically).

-So if hotels are offering some of the amenities as bed and breakfasts, what’s the difference between a hotel and a B&B?
+So if hotels are offering some of the same comfort amenities as bed and breakfasts, what’s the difference between a hotel and a B&B?

 Continue reading Which Offers More Comfort: A Hotel, B&B or a Vacation Rental? →